10 Cheapest Places to Live in Illinois in 2026

 • Kennett: Kennett has a warm, Southern-style climate with long summers that are great for outdoor recreation.
 With a median home price near $102,000 and rents around $560–$570, it’s very budget-friendly.
 Residents enjoy small-town parks, golf, fishing spots, and plenty of sunny days for outdoor fun.

-Where Is the Cheapest Place to Live in Missouri?
+Where Is the Cheapest Place to Live in Illinois?

 Moving to Illinois also offers valuable tax advantages, with property taxes averaging at 0.80%.
 Whether you’re relocating or buying your first home, you can browse listings, compare prices, and make offers online.